alvaromontoro/almond.css/README.md

 npm run build
 ```

-This will generate two files in the `dist` folder:
+This will generate four files in the `dist` folder:

 - `almond.css`: the raw/readable version of the library
 - `almond.min.css`: a minified version of the library
+- `almond.lite.css`: the light version of the library without icons
+- `almond.lite.min.css`: light minified version

 You can test the library by opening the static HTML file located in the `demo` directory.